LeanderU/Portfolio/README.md

 # Portfolio

-A selection of Mechatronics/Robotics Projects at Stanford University (2022-2024)
+A selection of Mechatronics/Robotics Projects at
+ETH Zurich, Switzerland (2022)
+Stanford University, USA (2022-2024)
+Accurex Biomedical, India (2023)

 ## Projects in the Field of Mechatronics